Sang1011/OLuna-Clothing-Shop-with-jsp-Servlet/README.md

 Project Owner:
 Nguyễn Hoàng Tuệ Sang - Owner of this project.

-Project Description
+Project Description:
 OLuna Clothing Shop is a web application designed to provide a seamless online shopping experience for clothing.
 This project is developed using JSP and Servlet technologies, and it serves as an assignment for the PRJ301 course at FPT University HCM.

-Features
+Features:
 User Authentication: Secure login and registration for users.
 Product Management: Add, update, and delete products.
 Shopping Cart: Users can add products to their cart and proceed to checkout.
 Order Management: Track and manage user orders.

-Technologies Used
+Technologies Used:
 Java: Core programming language.
 JSP & Servlet: For dynamic web content.
 MySQL: Database management.